csebooks/artificial-intelligence/content.en/v-learning/_index.md

 We will see that the expressiveness–complexity tradeoff is not as simple as it first seems: it is often the case, as we saw with first-order logic in Chapter 8, that an expressive language makes it possible for a _simple_ hypothesis to fit the data, whereas restricting the expressiveness of the language means that any consistent hypothesis must be very complex.
 For example, the rules of chess can be written in a page or two of first-order logic, but require thousands of pages when written in propositional logic.

-18.3 LEARNING DECISION TREES
+## LEARNING DECISION TREES

 Decision tree induction is one of the simplest and yet most successful forms of machine learning.
 We first describe the representation—the hypothesis space—and then show how to learn a good hypothesis.

-**18.3.1 The decision tree representation**
+### The decision tree representation

-A **decision tree** represents a function that takes as input a vector of attribute values andDECISION TREE

-returns a “decision”—a single output value.
+A **decision tree** represents a function that takes as input a vector of attribute values and returns a “decision”—a single output value.
 The input and output values can be discrete or continuous.
-For now we will concentrate on problems where the inputs have discrete values and the output has exactly two possible values; this is Boolean classification, where each example input will be classified as true (a **positive** example) or false (a **negative** example).POSITIVE
+For now we will concentrate on problems where the inputs have discrete values and the output has exactly two possible values; this is Boolean classification, where each example input will be classified as true (a **positive** example) or false (a **negative** example).

-NEGATIVE A decision tree reaches its decision by performing a sequence of tests.
+ A decision tree reaches its decision by performing a sequence of tests.
 Each internal node in the tree corresponds to a test of the value of one of the input attributes, Ai, and the branches from the node are labeled with the possible values of the attribute, Ai = vik.
 Each leaf node in the tree specifies a value to be returned by the function.
 The decision tree representation is natural for humans; indeed, many “How To” manuals (e.g., for car repair) are written entirely as a single decision tree stretching over hundreds of pages.

 As an example, we will build a decision tree to decide whether to wait for a table at a restaurant.
 The aim here is to learn a definition for the **goal predicate** WillWait .
-First weGOAL PREDICATE

-list the attributes that we will consider as part of the input:
+First we list the attributes that we will consider as part of the input:

 1\.
 Alternate: whether there is a suitable alternative restaurant nearby.